+1

 LETTER FROM THE EXECUTIVE DIRECTOR 2

+WHY AM I RECEIVING THIS REPORT?

 WATER SUPPLY

-DISTRIBUTION SYSTEM
+DISTRIBUTION SYSTEM 2

-WHY AM I RECEIVING THIS REPORT?
+WHO DO I CONTACT IF I HAVE CONCERNS ABOUT MY LOCAL DRINKING WATER?
 3

-WHO DO I CONTACT IF I HAVE CONCERNS ABOUT MY LOCAL DRINKING WATER?

 ARE THERE OPPORTUNITIES FOR PUBLIC PARTICIPATION?

 WHERE DOES MY WATER COME FROM?
 4

 IS MY WATER TREATED?
+4

-HOW ARE THESE SOURCES PROTECTED?
+HOW ARE THESE SOURCES PROTECTED? -

-SUBSTANCES FOUND IN DRINKING WATER
+SUBSTANCES FOUND IN DRINKING WATER 5

-FURTURE INFORMATION CONCERNING CAFE DRINKING MATER 5

 FURTHER INFORMATION CONCERNING SAFE DRINKING WATER

 MINIMIZING LEAD EXPOSURE 6

-CROSS CONNECTION CONTROL PROCESAN

-CROSS CONNECTION CONTROL PROGRAM 7
+CROSS CONNECTION CONTROL PROGRAM

-WATER COLUMNIA TO V
+7

-WATER CONSERVATION 8
+WATER CONSERVATION

-IMPROVEMENTS TO THE WATER DISTRIBUTION SYSTEM
+IMPROVEMENTS TO THE WATER DISTRIBUTION SYSTEM 8

-FUTURE PROJECTS FOR 2021
+FUTURE PROJECTS FOR 2022

-FUTURE PROJECTS FOR 2021 9
+FUTURE PROJECTS FOR 2022 9

 WHAT DOES THIS DATA REPRESENT?

-REGULATED CONTAMINANTS
+REGULATED CONTAMINANTS 11

-10

-UNREGULATED CONTAMINANTS
+UNREGULATED CONTAMINANTS 11

-11

-SECONDARY CONTAMINANTS
+SECONDARY CONTAMINANTS 12

-12
+KEY/DEFINITIONS 12

-Dear Resident,
+Dear Customer,

 The Sudbury Water District is once again proud to report that water delivered to you has met or exceeded all Federal and State drinking water standards.
-This year's Water Quality Report includes all water testing from January through December 2020 as well as other important information concerning your drinking water.
+This year's Water Quality Report includes all water testing from January through December 2021 as well as other important information concerning your drinking water.

-We are dedicated to the planning, operations and maintenance necessary for producing and delivering high quality drinking water for all household, commercial, and community needs.
+We are dedicated to the planning, operations, and maintenance necessary for producing and delivering high quality drinking water for all household, commercial, and community needs.
 We strive to serve the community in a courteous, efficient, and environmentally sustainable manner.
 We are passionate about our work and try to instill our values of integrity, professionalism, and teamwork in everything that we do.

-While maintaining water quality is critical and is our top priority, other issues such as service reliability, adequacy of supply, preparing for future growth, protecting our water supply, conservation and holding water rates down are also of key importance.
+While maintaining water quality is critical and is our top priority, other issues such as service reliability, adequacy of supply, preparing for future growth, protecting our water supply, and conservation are also of key importance.
 We encourage you to take time to look over this report.
-If you have any further questions, or would like additional copies of this report, please contact our office at (978) 443-6602.
+If you have any further questions, or would like additional copies of this report, please contact our Administration office at (978) 443-6602.